-Natalie is trained in Orton Gillingham and her educational therapy sessions utilize strategies proven by recent research to close dyslexic students' gaps.
+Natalie is trained in IMSE Orton Gillingham, an approach accredited by the International Dyslexia Association, and is a Certified Structured Literacy Dyslexia Interventionist.
+Her sessions utilize strategies proven by recent research to close dyslexic students' gaps.
 Initial assessment of each student's skills leads to the creation of short and long term goals, with each session targeting a specific goal.
-Concepts are explained in common-sense language that is easy to access, and repeated review and hands-on activities are built into each session.
-To see sessions in action, go here.
+Concepts are explained in common-sense language and repeated review and hands-on activities are built into each session.

-How a student responds to an activity determines what happens next in the session, not a given curriculum or pre-determined scope and sequence.
+How a student responds to an activity determines what happens next in the session, not a given curriculum or set-in-stone scope and sequence.
 Because student need guides sessions, Natalie introduces concepts in a slightly different order, using differing materials and strategies, for each child.
-Educational therapy is NOT one-size-fits-all!
+Educational therapy is NOT a one-size-fits-all approach!

 parents as partners

 Parents are critical in Natalie's team-based approach.
 They know what happens during each session (often observing or participating) and lead at-home practice activities that spur progress.
 This all-hands-on-deck approach leads to large gains.
 Natalie also advocates for her students with their parents at IEP meetings to establish appropriate supports at school.

 As a therapist, Natalie is concerned with students' social-emotional state.
 She educates students and parents on the strengths and difficulties that come with dyslexia, helps students form positive impressions of learning by tracking and celebrating their progress, provides high interest materials, and builds a relationship with each student.
 She also offers outdoor sessions, weather permitting!